TechnoX/guidelines-rcj-rescue-judges/README.md

+# Introduction

+This is a guideline document for the RoboCup Junior Rescue League – inspired by various practices popular among the community.
+If you feel like contributing, please do so!
+Fork the project and open a pull request.

 # General guidelines for Line and Maze

 1. Be kind to the teams.
 Treat them well.
 Don't be upset even if the team is upset.
 Be calm and explain for them the situation.